Envelopes and refinements in categories, with applications to Functional Analysis: Nodal decomposition and factorizations

-\bit{ \item[$\bullet$] A category ${\tt K}$ is said to be \bit{ \item[---] {\it well-powered} (respectively, {\it strongly well-powered}), if every object $X$ in ${\tt K}$ has a system of subobjects (respectively, strong subobjects) $S$, which is a set (i.e. not just a class); clearly, a reformulation of this condition is a claim, that all the categories $\Mono(X)$ (respectively, all the categories $\SMono(X)$) are skeletally small;
+\bit{ \item[$\bullet$] We say that a category ${\tt K}$ is {\it well-powered in the class $\varGamma$}, if each object $X$ has a system of subobjects $S$ of the class $\varGamma$, which is a set (i.e. not a proper class); in other words, each category $\varGamma_X$ must be a skeletally small graph. }\eit

+\bex The standard categories frequently used as examples, like the category of sets, groups, vector spaces, algebras (over a given field), topological spaces, topological vector spaces, topological algebras, etc., are, obviously, well-powered in the class $\Mono$. \eex

+\btm If a category ${\tt K}$ is well-powered in a class $\varGamma$, then there is a map $X\mapsto S_X$ which assigns to each object $X$ in ${\tt K}$ its system of subobjects $S_X$ of the class $\varGamma$ (and $S_X$ is a set). \etm \bpr We must use here the theorem that the class of all sets can be well-ordered \cite[V, 4.1]{Levy}: this allows to assign to each $X$ the system of subobjects $S$, which is minimal with respect to this well-ordering. \epr